Miracle-23/MiracleIT1025/Lab6a/readme.md

 The site of my choice is nike.
 Link: https://agreementservice.svs.nike.com/us/en_us/rest/agreement?agreementType=termsOfUse&uxId=com.nike.commerce.nikedotcom.web&country=US&language=en&requestType=redirect The policy of my interest that surprises me is the eligibility, I did not know that one have to be an adult in order to use the site.

 Intellectual Property

 From the chapter follow the link to the WIPO.
 What is the purpose and importance of the WIPO?
+The purpose and importance of WIPO is to lead the development of a balanced and effective international IP system that enables innovation and creativity for the benefit of all.

 Using links in the chapter explain how a copyright is obtained and the benefit of registering for a copyright with the US Copyright Office.
 Explain why it might be important to copyright the svg image you created.
 If the svg image you created became an item that identifies a source of goods or services, explain the role of a trademark in defining the intellectual property.